bengscott2/process-review-steps/README.md

 	* This should be the test that you’ve already decided as the easiest and most simple input/ output.
 	* ```require``` your code file at the top of the spec file
 	* Write your `describe` and `it` blocks
-	* If you need to declare a class then remember to do that prior to writing your expect line. `some_class = Some_Class.new`
 	* Watch your test fail.
 	* I like to have the test fail on requiring the file and let that drive me to creating the file.
 	* ```mkdir lib```